camlspotter/ocaml/README-leopard.md

 since it may contain OCamleopard extension points.

 The output of `-no-trans` can be compiled by OCamleopard compilers.

+# "Leopard" mode

+Some of the extensions of OCamleopard requires its library module named `Leopard`.
+They are enabled only in "Leopard" mode, when the compiler finds the module in its loading path.

+In Leopard mode, the module `Leopard` is automatically opened and linked just like `Pervasives` of vanilla OCaml, unless `-nopervasives` option is given.

 # Syntax with Python style indentation rules